 That second part is key, say the folks at Greater Good, because its social component heightens meaningful connections with others and stimulates our circuits for pleasure and reward.
 It also helps with entitlement issues by reinforcing to kids that happiness is a gift from others, rather than an inherent birthright.

 People of all ages who practice gratitude consistently report a range of physical, psychological, and social benefits, from stronger immune systems and lower blood pressure to more joy, optimism, and compassion, and less loneliness.
-Cultivating gratitude, and the happiness that results, is a skill we can teach our children.
+Research shows that practicing acts of gratitude has an immediate effect on reducing anxiety symptoms, which can be especially beneficial during challenging times.
+And here’s the best part: cultivating gratitude, and the happiness that results, is a skill we can teach our children.

 10 Ways to Cultivate Gratitude